-Fatal accidents, major injuries and dangerous occurrences must be reported immediately by a responsible person by the quickest practicable means (normally the telephone) to the relevant enforcing authority (for churches this will most probably be the Local Authority Environmental Health Department) under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995.
+Fatal accidents, major injuries and dangerous occurrences must be reported immediately by a responsible person by the quickest practicable means (normally the telephone) to the relevant enforcing authority (for churches this will most probably be the Local Authority Environmental Health Department ) under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995.
 Following the initial notification, a written report on the approved form F2508 must be sent to the enforcing authority within 10 days of the accident or occurrence.
-If there is any doubt as to whether the accident is reportable, or to which authority it should be reported, the advice the Health and Safety Executive should The following is a summary of the injuries or occurrences which must be reported (for further information, refer to the Regulations or contact the HSE or Environmental Health Officer):
+If there is any doubt as to whether the accident is reportable, or to which authority it should be reported, the advice of the Health and Safety Executive should be obtained.
+The following is a summary of the injuries or occurrences which must be reported (for further information, refer to the Regulations or contact the HSE or Environmental HO

-- any fatality to employees or non-employees including volunteers. - includes major injuries to emplovees (this fractures. amputations. sight, electric dislocations, loss of shock, exposure to harmful substances, any injury resulting admission to hospital for more than 24 hours and any accident that causes more than three consecutive work). davs off - Injuries to non-employees which require the injured person to be taken straight to hospital for treatment.
+- any fatality to employees or non-employees including volunteers. - major injuries to employees (this includes fractures, amputations, dislocations, loss of sight, electric shock, exposure to harmful substances, any injury resulting admission to hospital for more than 24 hours and any accident that causes more than three consecutive days off work). - Injuries to non-employees which require the injured person to be taken straight to hospital for treatment.